Dakota State University: History

-The university's homecoming celebration has also undergone several name changes, first Pioneer Day (1922), then Eastern Frontier Day in 1923 (changed because another state's normal schools were using Pioneer Day), Eastern Day (1924-1954), Tutor Day (1955-1970's), and now Trojan Days.
+The university's homecoming celebration has also undergone several name changes, first Pioneer Day (1922), then Eastern Frontier Day in 1923 (changed because another state's normal schools were using Pioneer Day), Eastern Day (1924–1954), Tutor Day (1955-1970's), and now Trojan Days.

-Dr. José-Marie Griffiths is the school's current and 23rd president.
+José-Marie Griffiths is the school's current and 23rd president.

 DSU is also home to the Lake County Museum, formerly known as the Smith-Zimmermann Museum and the Karl E. Mundt Library and archives.

 Academics

 Dakota State is a National Center of Academic Excellence in Information Assurance Education, designated in 2004 by the National Security Agency.
-DSU now holds four such distinctions, with awards from the Department of Homeland Security/National Security Agency (NSA) as a National Center of Academic Excellence in: Information Assurance Education, Information Assurance Research, Cyber Operations, and most recently as a Cyber Defense Regional Resource Center.
+DSU now holds four such distinctions, with awards from the Department of Homeland Security/National Security Agency (NSA) as a National Center of Academic Excellence in Information Assurance Education, Information Assurance Research, and Cyber Operations.
+It is also a Cyber Defense Regional Resource Center.

-The 2019 U.S. News & World Report Best Colleges ranking listed the university as tied for #36 in Top Public Schools (Regional Universities Midwest), and tied for #118 overall in Regional Universities Midwest.
+The 2019, U.S. News & World Report listed the university as tied for #36 in Top Public Schools (Regional Universities Midwest), and tied for #118 overall in Regional Universities Midwest.
+In 2024, the same source listed DSU's graduation rate within four years at 30%, far below average.

-Dakota State houses four academic colleges: The College of Education, The Beacom College of Computer and Cyber Sciences, College of Arts and Sciences, and College of Business and Information Systems.

 Accreditation and governance

-Dakota State is governed by the South Dakota Board of Regents and is accredited by the Higher Learning Commission (HLC), on the AQIP track (Academic Quality Improvement Program).
-The College of Education is accredited by the CAEP. and the Health Information Management programs are accredited by the Commission on Accreditation for Health Informatics and Information Management.
-In 2016, the program was named as an Approved Education Partner (AEP) by the Healthcare Information and Management Systems Society (HIMSS).
+Dakota State is governed by the South Dakota Board of Regents and is accredited by the Higher Learning Commission (HLC).
+Programs in the College of Education are accredited by the CAEP.
+The Health Information Management programs are accredited by the Commission on Accreditation for Health Informatics and Information Management and in 2016 the program was named an Approved Education Partner (AEP) by the Healthcare Information and Management Systems Society (HIMSS).
 The undergraduate and business programs are accredited by Accreditation Council for Business Schools and Programs.
-Respiratory programs are accredited by Commission on Accreditation for Respiratory Care (CoARC).

-Institutional Repository - Beadle Scholar
+Beadle Scholar

-The Institutional Repository (IR) was launched in August 2018 and named "Beadle Scholar," after former university president William Henry Harrison Beadle, who served from 1889 to 1906, when DSU was Madison State Normal School.

-Beadle Scholar houses research and major projects by faculty and students including dissertations, theses, posters, and works of art.
-Information housed on Beadle Scholar is accessible to all people, though some articles might only be available in abstract format, per the copyright agreement with publishers.
-Disciplines in Beadle Scholar are displayed by category and sub category.
+An institutional repository (IR) was launched in August 2018 and named "Beadle Scholar" after former university president William Henry Harrison Beadle who served from 1889 to 1905.
+Beadle Scholar houses research and major projects by faculty and students including theses, posters, and works of art.
+Information housed on Beadle Scholar is generally accessible to all.

-4+1 Program

-DSU offers a 4+1 program where students can obtain their bachelor's and master's degrees in just five years, instead of the usual six years.
-The program helps students save money by allowing students 9 credits of graduate course work to count toward their undergraduate and graduate degree.